Copenhagen Startups: Giving Back Is In Their DNA

 As if it wasn't enough that the artsy startup has gone carbon neutral, it continues to seek out more sustainable ways of doing business by working toward solutions to change their packaging to paper-90%paper, with the obstacle of removing the use of tape in packaging.
 Our next startup from Blazar Capital's pool of eco-friendly talent comes from Messy Weekend, who has taken to the Pacific Ocean off the coast of Colombia to make its environmental changes.

 Just because their name is a call sign for youthful expression and wild times, doesn't mean that this team of internationals is slacking!
 In addition to their snow goggles and sunglasses collection, MessyWeekend has rolled up their sleeves and headed to South America to give back.
+The brand is co-created by Blazar Capital which is founded by Christian Arnstedt, Vasilij Brandt and Pascar Paramasivam.

 The current CSR program trend for organizations today is to find an NGO partnership and donate a portion of your sales to fund their social or environmental cause, but MessyWeekend went further than that.